Once you've submitted your Notice of Appeal, the council will be told about your appeal. If the council:

 - a telephone or personal hearing

-Adjudicators can not consider whether the incident happened for a 'good reason' or why it happened.
+Legal Members cannot consider whether the incident happened for a 'good reason' or why it happened.
 They can only consider the legal grounds of appeal and nothing else.

 E-decision (online appeal decision)

-You will be notified of your e-decision by email.
+You'll be notified of your e-decision by email.

 If you choose a postal decision, you'll get a written decision sent to you or you'll be asked for more evidence.